 Exactly like the other question titles of your Form, if you have included a marker for this File Upload question in your template (from Docs, Sheets or Slides), Form Publisher will be able to replace your marker with the answer from this File Uploaded button.

-Specifically, in the generated document, Form Publisher will fill your File Upload marker from your template with the URL of the file that has been uploaded from your form.
+Specifically, in the generated document, Form Publisher will fill your File Upload marker from your template with the URL of the file uploaded from your form.

 What you'll learn

 The following tutorial will show you how to automatically generate with Form Publisher a document that contains the URL of the uploaded file from your Google Form.